haidaramin1/haidarops24/13/README.md

 In order for `nginx` to pick up any configuration changes, it's enough to do a `reload` instead of a full `restart`.

+First I put the playbook with reload instead of restart in the handler folder, and I removed the old snippet from main.yml ´- name: Restart nginx ansible.builtin.service:
+    name: nginx
+    state: restarted
+  become: true
+'

+to this, which notifies IF the handler is triggered when there's a change in the template.

+Reloaded means it'll not restart and just reload if there's any changes.
+The pro's with this kind of appproach is to minimize downtime or disturbance to the server.